 All of the suspects have reportedly admitted to the allegations.

-While investigating registration and licensing violations under the Law Regulating Adult Entertainment Businesses, officers entered the chain’s Channel 11 club in the Asakusa district and found several women offering sexual services to male customers in private rooms.
+While investigating registration and licensing violations under the Law Regulating Adult Entertainment Businesses, officers entered the chain’s Asakusa Channel 11 parlor and found several women offering sexual services to male customers in private rooms.

 According to police, the Orange Group chain has 635 female awahime (foam princess) staff members registered on its books and collected 10.1 billion yen since April 2010.
 Promotional Web sites indicate that services are priced at 15,000 yen for the first 50 minutes.